-\ Other mainly include accrued marketing expenses and rental expenses payable.
+\ Other mainly include accrued marketing expenses.

 The Group provides limited warranty to its end customers for terms varying from six months to three years, subject to certain conditions, such as normal use.
 For the electric motor, the Group provides a 24-month or 30,000-kilometer warranty.
 For lithium-ion battery packs, the Group provides 24-month or 20,000-kilometer warranty or a 36-month or 30,000-kilometer warranty, depending on the model.